incubus-network/fury/tests/e2e/readme.md

 # end-2-end tests for fury

-These tests use [`kvtool`](https://github.com/incubus-network/kvtool) to spin up a fury node configuration and then runs tests against the running network.
+These tests use [`futool`](https://github.com/incubus-network/futool) to spin up a fury node configuration and then runs tests against the running network.
 It is a git sub-repository in this directory.
 If not present, you must initialize the subrepo: `git submodule update --init`.

 Steps to run
-1. Ensure latest `kvtool` is installed: `make update-kvtool`
+1. Ensure latest `futool` is installed: `make update-futool`
 2. Run the test suite: `make test-e2e`
-   This will build a docker image tagged `fury/fury:local` that will be run by kvtool.
+   This will build a docker image tagged `fury/fury:local` that will be run by futool.

-**Note:** The suite will use your locally installed `kvtool` if present.
+**Note:** The suite will use your locally installed `futool` if present.
 If not present, it will be installed.
-If the `kvtool` repo is updated, you must manually update your existing local binary: `make update-kvtool`
+If the `futool` repo is updated, you must manually update your existing local binary: `make update-futool`

 ## Configuration